sandydunlop/website/docs/markista/javadoc/markista/markdown/MarkdownUtils.md

 <span style="font-family: monospace; font-size: 80%;">public static [String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html) __mdAnchor__([String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html) phrase)</span>

-Converts a string to the format required for use as a Markdown anchor.
-Converted strings will be lowercase and contain no spaces.
+Converts a string to the format required for use as a Markdown anchor.Converted strings will be lowercase and contain no spaces.

+**Parameters:**

+`phrase` - A string to be used in an anchor link

 **Returns:**